The San Francisco Bay Area's 28,200 homeless are left in limbo as officials order residents to stay indoors for 3 weeks in an effort to contain the coronavirus

 Tweets about this

+Lisa Rose Sockett RT @girlsreallyrule: Officials in six San Francisco Bay Area counties issued a shelter-in-place mandate on Monday affecting nearly 7 millio… 4 seconds ago

-BLTaylor RT @yashar: News: Six bay area counties, including San Francisco County, are going to require people to stay in their homes except for esse… 3 seconds ago
+karen munro RT @yashar: News: Six bay area counties, including San Francisco County, are going to require people to stay in their homes except for esse… 5 seconds ago

+Ragnar Hanson San Francisco Bay Area ‘shelter in place’ beginning tonight at midnight.